mdflaher/InetSoftWork/Should I use a Table or a Crosstab.md

 If data is very pre aggregated at the data worksheet level, then there will not be very much aggregation happening in the crosstab.

-but in a crosstab can use show details, multiselecting desired cells and selecting show details displaying rows that make up the selected aggregates no show details on detail table as there is no further level of data to drill down into so a crosstab still has drilldown options to see detail level table is selected column headers and table style, with the option to export rows
+There are other options besides a table to show detail level rows.
+When viewing a crosstab, users can utilize the show details feature, multiselecting desired cells and clickingshow details in the popup menu commands to  display all rows that make up the selected aggregates.

+no show details on detail table as there is no further level of data to drill down into so a crosstab still has drilldown options to see detail level table is selected column headers and table style, with the option to export rows